eProsima/vulcanexus/docs/rst/tutorials/core/qos/ownership/ownership.rst

 Prerequisites
 -------------

-The first prerequisite is to have Vulcanexus Humble installed (see `Linux binary installation <https://docs.vulcanexus.org/en/latest/rst/installation/linux_binary_installation.html>`_ or `Linux instalation from sources <https://docs.vulcanexus.org/en/latest/rst/installation/linux_source_installation.html>`_)
+The first prerequisite is to have Vulcanexus Humble installed (see `Linux binary installation <https://docs.vulcanexus.org/en/latest/rst/installation/linux_binary_installation.html>`_ or `Linux installation from sources <https://docs.vulcanexus.org/en/latest/rst/installation/linux_source_installation.html>`_)

 Please, remember to source the environment in every terminal in this tutorial.